tiffanysun1/mojo-gpu-puzzles/book/src/introduction.md

 Through the puzzles in this book, you'll develop an intuitive understanding of these principles, transforming how you approach computational problems.

-## What You Will Learn
+## What you will learn

 This book takes you on a journey from first principles to advanced GPU programming techniques.
 Rather than treating the GPU as a mysterious black box, we'll build your understanding layer by layer—starting with how individual threads operate and culminating in sophisticated parallel algorithms.
-By mastering both low-level memory management and high-level tensor abstractions, you'll gain the versatility to tackle any GPU programming challenge.
+By learning both low-level memory management and high-level tensor abstractions, you'll gain the versatility to tackle any GPU programming challenge.

-### Your Current Learning Path
+### Your current learning path

 | Essential Skill | Status | Puzzles |
 |-----------------|--------|---------|